 OK, let’s dive into our suggested itinerary for one day in Ljubljana.
 I’ve tried to make it as strategic as possible, so to minimise your travel time, and ensure you experience as much of the city as you can.
 However, remember what I said; it’s also quite enough to relax and enjoy the atmosphere, so feel free to switch up the itinerary as you see fit.

 If you don’t want to explore Ljubljana alone, why not join one of the free walking tours.
 Not only will you cover all the city highlights, but you’ll learn all about the history of Ljubljana from a licensed local guide.
 The tours are completely free to join, but be sure to tip your guide generously if you enjoy it!

 Book Your Tour: Ljubljana Free Walking Tour

-After an energising breakfast at your hotel or one of the restaurants I recommend further down, it’s time to start your day at Bled Castle.
-Bled Castle is easily the most significant landmark in Ljubljana.
+After an energising breakfast at your hotel or one of the restaurants I recommend further down, it’s time to start your day at Ljubljana Castle.
+Ljubljana Castle is easily the most significant landmark in Ljubljana.
 Set on a 375-metre hill called ‘Castle Hill’, you can often spot the medieval fortress as you’re wandering the old town.